A place to belong

 Here students defy their own expectations because our committed, open-minded and passionate team think differently.
 We take the time to understand the why and support students to find their unique path.
 More than a school, our community of students and staff is a judgement-free environment, where we see the person.
 A place of acceptance where uniqueness is celebrated, students connect with like-minded peers and potential is realised through the belief that one size doesn’t fit all.

 Margaret Jurd College caters for all students of years 9 to 12.

-Every student is provided with a personal, tailored education program which covers the state curriculum and is approved by the NSW Education Standards Authority.
+Every student is provided with a personal, tailored education program which covers the Australian Curriculum (NSW Version) and is approved by the NSW Education Standards Authority.

 The size of classes is restricted to 12 to 15 students.
 This small setting allows teachers to dedicate time solely to all students, ensuring their academic, physical and emotional needs are met.
 Margaret Jurd College places equal focus on supporting remediated needs so that students who may have gaps in their education can meet the minimal required standards.

 WHO CAN APPLY